-In 2017, the price to cost ratio for the RTO Zone was 17.2 percent.
+In the first three months of 2018, the price to cost ratio for the RTO Zone was 20.7 percent.

 Resources that are not synchronized to the grid are generally off because it is not economic for them to produce energy.
 A resource scheduled for nonsynchronized reserve is obligated to remain unsynchronized even if its LMP changes and it becomes economic to start.
 In that case, the unit has a positive LOC.